 One of the biggest changes you can make to become an eco-friendly tech consumer is to adopt a habit of buying refurbished gadgets.
 Refurbished phones are great for both your wallet and the planet.
-These are phones which have been refurbished to quality standards and are resold on the second-hand market.
-Almost identical to brand new phones, refurbished handsets have the manufacturer's original specifications, design and one-year warranty.
+These are phones which have been refurbished to quality standards and are resold again at a discount.
+Almost identical to brand new phones, refurbished handsets have the manufacturer's original specifications, design and 1-year warranty.
 One main difference is the price, which is lower.
-Buying refurbished is a very cost-effective solution to replacing your phone and cutting down on the environmental cost.
+Buying refurbished is a very cost-effective solution to replacing your phone and cutting your carbon footprint down.

 We understand that everyone is different and maybe the second-hand market is not an appealing option for you.
 However, do not let this deter you from pursuing a sustainable tech journey.
 Here are a few hacks that you might not have previously considered when shopping for a brand new smartphone:

 Apple's annual environmental reports disclose the amount of carbon emissions between different models and capacities of iPhones.
-We have discovered that there can be a difference of 29kg of carbon emissions equivalent between 64GB and 512GB iPhone models.
+We have discovered that there can be a difference of 48kg of carbon emissions equivalent between 64GB and 1TB iPhone models.